 What is a Thalia?

 Due to its exotic look, growing powdery thalia in backyard ponds adds a tropical ambiance to water features.
-The 18-inch (46 cm.) elliptical leaves impart hues of blue and green as they wave atop 24-inch (61 cm.) stems.
-The flower stalks, standing two to three feet (.5 to 1 m.) above the leaves, give rise to a cluster of purplish-blue blossoms from late May to September.
+The 18 inch (46 cm.) elliptical leaves impart hues of blue and green as they wave atop 24 inch (61 cm.) stems.
+The flower stalks, standing 2 to 3 feet (61-91 cm.) above the leaves, give rise to a cluster of purplish blue blossoms from late May to September.